mikedewar/d3py/README.md

 The idioms used to plot data are very simple, and borrow from R's [ggplot2](http://had.co.nz/ggplot2/) (Hadley Wickham) and Python's [matplotlib](http://matplotlib.sourceforge.net/) (John Hunter et al):

-1. create a Figure object around a `DataFrame`
+1. create a `Figure` object around a `DataFrame`
-2. add 'geom's to the figure object to plot specific combinations of columns of the data frame.
+2. add `geom`s to the figure object to plot specific combinations of columns of the data frame.
+3. show the figure, which serves up the figure in a browser window
+4. muck about with the style of the plot using the browser's developer tools
+5. share FTW!

 Each geom takes as parameters an appropriate number of column names of the data frame as arguments.
 For example a line, which has two dimensions, takes an x-value and a y-value.
 A point, which makes up a scatter plot, has three dimensions and so takes three parameters: x, y and colour (in the future it could take size, too!).